Hidroerg_en

 Picture

-Daily energy production/consumption in mainland Portugal (where hours are shown in the x axis and power capacity, MW, is shown in the y axis) on 16th May 2011 (day in which the hydropower production was used to quickly respond to the demand, after a sharp break in the wind energy production).
+Daily energy production in mainland Portugal (where hours are shown in the x axis and power capacity, MW, is shown in the y axis) on 16th May 2011 (day in which the hydropower production was used to quickly respond to the demand, after a sharp break in the wind energy production) and the first of December 2024 (day in which the hydropower production was used to quickly respond to the demand, after a sharp break in the wind energy production).

 Imagem